-The DSL Consortium developed the G.hs Protocol Analyzer to help member companies debug interoperability issues occurring during the initialization of the DSL link.
+The DSL Testing Service developed the G.hs Protocol Analyzer to help member companies debug interoperability issues occurring during the initialization of the DSL link.
 All complete modules of the DSL protocol analysis tool are available to members wishing to debug their implementation within the UNH-IOL.
 For questions and comments, please contact Lincoln Lavoie.

 The UNH-IOL G.hs Protocol Analyzer demodulates, decodes, and displays all parts of G.hs, including start-up procedures, clear-down procedures, and message transactions.
 All timing constraints, state transitions, frame formatting, and frame content can be verified, as well as message IDs and all associated parameters.

 - Decoding of G.hs messages